 The success of hunter education has continually been measured by the decrease in the number of hunting incidents (accidents).
 Hunter education administrators recognize that there is a perception hunter education inhibits hunter recruitment; therefore measures have been taken to address this concern.
-In the past five years, major advancements in the alternative delivery of hunter education courses has occurred, including home study, internet, CD, workbook, etc. With the added convenience of delivering hunter education through various means, there have been changes in the course curriculum and field day activities.
+In the past five years, major advancements in the alternative delivery of hunter education courses has occurred, primarily through the use of Online coursework.
+With the added convenience of delivering hunter education through various means, there have been changes in the course curriculum and field day activities.

 This set of certification standards is intended to prescribe the minimum body of knowledge necessary to affect safe, legal, and enjoyable hunting.
 In addition, the proposed standard of care is predicated on reducing risk in recreational hunting based on empirical accident and hunting violation statistics.

 The positive effects of quality hunter education programs on hunter safety, behavior, satisfaction, retention and public acceptance of hunting are often overlooked.
 To address this concern, hunter education administrators have placed an increased emphasis on improved methods of delivery and teaching techniques in the hunter education curriculum.
 There have also been a number of additions to the curriculum including landowner relations, ethical behavior, wildlife identification, wildlife management and conservation, hunting and wildlife laws and the enforcement of these laws.